Skip to Content

 The materials you use for picket tiles will dictate the durability and aesthetics you get to benefit from and consider as you build your backsplash.

-Some of the popular materials you can use for picket tiles are ceramic, glass, and marble tiles.
+Some of the popular materials you can use for picket tiles are ceramic, glass, quartz, and marble.

 Ceramic